Fast Approximation Algorithms for Piercing Boxes by Points

+Next, reset $\DS$ and begin the second sweep.
+In step $i$ of the second sweep, perform the same operations except replace the weight-computing step with taking $\delta(i)$ independent samples from $\J_i$ using the $\sample$ operation on $\DS$.

-Observe that at the end of the first sweep ${\alpha(i)}/{\sum\limits_{j=1}^{2n} \alpha(j)}$ is the total probability mass of all the points in $\J_i$.
-Using this fact, it is easy to verify that at the end of the second sweep the sampled points correspond to the desired subset $\RSample$.
+Observe that ${\alpha(i)}/{\sum\nolimits_{j=1}^{2n} \alpha(j)}$ is the total probability mass of all the points in $\J_i$ at the end of the first sweep.
+Using this, it is easy to verify that at the end of the second sweep the sampled points correspond to the desired subset $\RSample$.

 Initializing $\DS$ takes $O(n^{{d}/{2}}\log n)$ time, and performing each step of the sweep takes

 time.
 Each sweep handles $O(|\ListB|)=O(n\log n)$ events, hence, $\RSample$ can be computed in $O(n^{d/2}\log^2 n)$ time.
 We thus obtain the following: